terawatt93/TalysLib/README.md

 # TalysLib
 This library requires ROOT6 (https://root.cern/) and TALYS 1.8 or 1.9 (https://tendl.web.psi.ch/tendl_2019/talys.html)

-Before installation make sure there are needed variables in the .bashrc file:

-Variable TALYSDIR=/path/to/talys should be defined in ~/.bashrc; Path to Talys executable file should be written in PATH variable.

 Installation instruction:

     A. In case of TALYS installation: